Ohio Wesleyan Group Travels to Ireland and Northern Ireland to Compare Social Climate in U.S.

 Experience: Theory-to-Practice Grant, “Racism and Sectarianism: A Comparison Between America and Northern Ireland”

-Davies and students Adedayo Akinmadeyemi ’19, Daniel Delatte ’19, HannahJo Grimes ’20, Cara Harris ’18, and Eli Reed ’19 traveled to Northern Ireland for 12 days in May to explore how issues of Catholic-Protestant sectarianism in Ireland compares to issues of racism in the United States.
+Davies and students Adedayo Akinmadeyemi ’19, Daniel Delatte ’19, HannahJo Grimes ’20, Cara Harris ’18, and Eli Reed ’19 traveled to Ireland and Northern Ireland for 12 days in May to explore how issues of Catholic-Protestant sectarianism in Ireland compare to issues of racism in the United States.
 Their OWU Connection experience is overseen by OWU Assistant Chaplain Lisa Ho and Director of Career Services Leslie Melton.

 “I’ve been to Belfast before and the amount of research my previous group did about narrative creation and storytelling in the wake of The Troubles was just too fascinating to not continue.